-Bit 3: Performance Monitoring Update Status (PMS).
-This bit indicates the status of the receive performance monitoring register (counters) update.
+Bit 3: Performance Monitoring Update Status (PMS) This bit indicates the status of the receive performance monitoring register (counters) update.
 This bit will transition from low to high when the update is completed.
 PMS is asynchronously forced low when the PMU bit goes low.
+TCLKI and RCLKI must be present.

-Bit 1: Bit Error Count (BEC).
-When 0, the bit error count is zero.
+Bit 1: Bit Error Count (BEC) When 0, the bit error count is zero.
 When 1, the bit error count is one or more.

-Bit 0: Out Of Synchronization (OOS).
-When 0, the receive pattern generator is synchronized to the incoming pattern.
+Bit 0: Out Of Synchronization (OOS) When 0, the receive pattern generator is synchronized to the incoming pattern.
 When 1, the receive pattern generator is not synchronized to the incoming pattern.